Standing Ovation (film)

-Standing Ovation premiered at Universal CityWalk which was attended by Barbra Streisand as well as James and Josh Brolin.
-After the film's opening, the cast of Standing Ovation performed a concert raising $60,000 for the children of the Ranfurly Home Orphanage in The Bahamas.
-However, the film was panned by critics.

 Plot

-The movie begins with the Ovations at a talent contest.
+The singing group the 5 Ovations perform at a talent contest.
 A rival group, The Wiggies' father sabotages another group's performance.
-In the dressing room, the Ovations encounter Alanna Wannabe, a pesky little girl who wants to desperately wants to join the Ovations and the Wiggies.

-Once The Wiggies are finished with their performance, Ziggy Wiggies (London Clarke) bribes the stage manager to sabotage the Ovations' performance by putting pepper in their microphones, causing them to sneeze and lose the contest.
+In the dressing room, the Ovations encounter Alanna Wannabe, a pesky little girl who desperately wants to join the Ovations and the Wiggies.
+Once The Wiggies are finished with their performance, Ziggy Wiggies bribes the stage manager to sabotage the Ovations' performance by putting pepper in their microphones, causing them to sneeze and lose the contest.

 The next day at school, Cameron tells the rest of the group about CDS's Best Music Video Contest.
 Maya tells the group about the Wiggies' rehearsal at the school.
-At that point, they decide to make their video and submit it to the contest.

-At the Wiggies' video shoot, Maya recruits Eric Bateman (William McKenna) to assist the Ovations in making their video.
-At a show in a retirement home, the Ovations' manager, Joei Battalucci (Joei DeCarlo) and Brittany confront a man who has information about money stolen from an account run by Mr. Battalucci.
+At that point, they decide to make their video and submit it to the contest.At the Wiggies' video shoot, Maya recruits Eric Bateman to assist the Ovations in making their video.
+At a show in a retirement home, the Ovations' manager, Joei Battalucci and Brittany confront a man who has information about money stolen from an account run by Joei.

-At the show, Alanna Wannabe (Alanna Palombe) decides to make her own video.

-Once the Ovations arrive at the recording, they start recording a cover of "River Deep, Mountain High" by Tina and Ike Turner.
+At the show, Alanna decides to make her own video.
+Once the Ovations arrive at the recording, they start recording a cover of "River Deep – Mountain High" by Ike & Tina Turner.
 They later watch the video with Eric and his brother.
 Because the Wiggies ruined their video, Joei pays the chef to put frogs in the Wiggies' soup.

-Joei finds the "Snuffer Guy" and books a trip to Philadelphia to find him while having Brittany, Cameron and Maya are doing a commercial.
-They shoot their final entry titled "Scream" & later, one of the Wiggies re-edits the video.
+Joei finds the "Snuffer Guy" and books a trip to Philadelphia to find him while Brittany, Cameron and Maya do a commercial.
+They shoot their final entry titled "Scream" but later, one of the Wiggies re-edits the video.